 The Written Word

-The reasons to respect the saving Word is the Word is alive and active with no need of revival or any new life to be blown into it (Hebrews 4:12).
+The reason to respect the saving Word is that the Word is alive and active with no need of revival or any new life to be blown into it (Hebrews 4:12).
 The Word gives life (John 6:63; 1 Corinthians 15:1–2).
 One must be born of the Spirit to enter the kingdom of Heaven, and Christians are born of the Spirit by the Word of God (1 Corinthians 4:15; 1 Peter 1:23).
 The Word sanctifies Christians (John 17:17).
 The Word comforts (1 Thessalonians 4:18).
 Furthermore, the Spirit guided the apostles unto all truth for the writing of the Word of God (John 16:13).
 The Word presents the fruits of the Spirit (Galatians 5:22; James 1:18).
 God’s Word also produces love (Romans 5:5; 1 John 2:5).
-The written Word of the Scriptures is not just another religious text or guide book for life.
+The written Word of the Scriptures is not just another religious text or guidebook for life.